Please check their website for latest details: Auchindrain Township website

 What makes Auchindrain of particular interest is the fact that other villages of this type were destroyed by the Highland Clearances.
 This little community survived those turbulent times and the last inhabitant only left in 1962.

-After this exhibition, you wander around the buildings of the township.
-Instead of information boards, you are given a tablet device that provides information relevant to where you are in the township.
+Auchindrain township is a time capsule that gives you a real sense of what life was like for rural Highland communities.
+You a free to wander around the buildings of the township at your own pace with a tablet device that provides information relevant to where you are in the township.
 So you get details about each building's use, its distinctive features, and some snippets of information about the previous occupants.
 The experience makes you appreciate just how easy we have it these days when you see the small box beds and basic living conditions.
 For example, only one of the crofts has a sink in it!

 If you are a Scottish descendant returning to trace family roots, then you should consider a visit to Auchindrain.
 It is one of the best places in Scotland for "touching" the history of ordinary people.